 Occasionally, a person may develop hyponatremia simply from taking in more water than the body can process.
 Sometimes athletes striving to avoid dehydration during a lengthy event overshoot and drink too much water.
 The symptoms may include weakness, dizziness, nausea, headache and lethargy.

 Can You Over Hydrate by Drinking Too Much?

 Q. Is it possible to over hydrate?
 When I was growing up, no one carried a bottle of water around.
 Now it seems as if everyone is constantly sipping bottled water throughout the day.

 One friend believes that if she doesn’t drink at least 8 to 10 glasses of water daily she is jeopardizing her health.
 Couldn’t consuming too much water lead to dangerously low sodium levels by dilution?

-A. People used to drink when they were thirsty, but these days there is a widespread belief that the more water we drink the healthier we will be.
+A. People used to drink when they were thirsty, and that is still a good idea.
+These days, though, there is a widespread belief that the more water we drink the healthier we will be.
 Unless someone has had a kidney stone, there is no evidence that extra fluid consumption throughout the day is beneficial.
 If the kidneys are working properly, medical guidelines suggest that thirst is a good indicator for when you need to drink.
 One exception: the elderly, whose kidneys and thirst mechanisms may not be in sync, might need to pay attention to getting adequate fluids.

-Sometimes people are told that beverages such as coffee, tea or juice “don’t count” and that they need to drink water above and beyond their intake of other beverages.
-We are assured that all the liquids you drink and even those included in foods get used by the body to satisfy its fluid requirements.
+Sometimes people hear that beverages such as coffee, tea or juice “don’t count.”
+As a result, they conclude that they need to drink water above and beyond their intake of other beverages.
+We are assured that all the liquids you drink, even those you eat in foods, get used by the body to satisfy its fluid requirements.
 As a result, most people during a normal day don’t really need to force themselves to drink more water.